bluefl4mingo/bluefl4mingo/README.md

 - 👋 Hi, I’m @bluefl4mingo.
 Also known as Febz.
-- 👀 I’m interested in web development, photography, and videography.
+- 👀 I’m interested in programming, photography, and videography.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and C++.
+- 🌱 I’m currently learning web development, data science, and software development.
 - 📫 You can reach me via email at ramadhani311003@gmail.com

 <!---